apache/thrift/lib/haxe/README.md

 Thrift requires Haxe 3.1.3.

+Thrift Haxe bindings can be set up via the `haxelib` tool from github.

+- To set up any **stable version**, choose the appropriate branch (e.g. `0.9.3`):

+    `haxelib git thrift https://github.com/apache/thrift.git 0.9.3 lib/haxe`

+- To set up the current **development version**, use the `master` branch:

+    `haxelib git thrift https://github.com/apache/thrift.git master lib/haxe`

+As usual, the installed library can be updated using `haxelib upgrade` or `haxelib update thrift`.

+In order to work with Thrift, you will need to install the Thrift compiler or build from source, depending on your operating system.
+Appropriate downloads and more information can be found at http://thrift.apache.org

 To get started, visit the /tutorial/haxe and /test/haxe dirs for examples.
-If you are using HIDE, you'll find the HIDE project files in these folders.
+If you are using HIDE or the FlashDevelop IDE, you'll find appropriate project files in these folders.

 Current status
 ========================
 - tested with Haxe C++ target
 - transports: Socket, HTTP (client only), Stream
-- protocols: Binary, JSON
+- protocols: Binary, JSON, Multiplex
 - tutorial client and server available
 - cross-test client and server available